qdamian/depict/README.md

 See some [alternatives](https://github.com/qdamian/depict#alternatives) below.

-Like disptrace, Depict uses HTML5 as the prefered type of output format, and provides collapse/expand capabilities to choose which part of the repesentation is displayed.
+Like disptrace, depict uses HTML5 as the prefered type of output format, and provides collapse/expand capabilities to choose which part of the repesentation is displayed.

-Like pyreverse, Depict allows to limit the scope of the representation to a part of the program, e.g. a group of classes.
+Like pyreverse, depict allows to limit the scope of the representation to a part of the program, e.g. a group of classes.

 Alternatives
 ------------